itzzjb/Docker-Beginner/README.md

 ## Deploying a application using Docker (Python Flask)

-We need to create a Dockerfile file here.
+We need to create a `Dockerfile` file here.

 > [!TIP]
-> Refer to the Flash App Deployment folder.
+> Refer to the Flask-App-Deployment folder.

 ### Build a image from a Dockerfile and push it into dockerhub

-First we are going to build the image from the Dockerfile
+First we are going to build the image from the `Dockerfile`

 `-t` : Username of the docker hub